 Learning Support Services

-Tutors are able to help students in 1000 and 2000-level courses and some upper-level courses as they as demand necessitates.
-Services are for students enrolled in A-State Jonesboro courses only.
+Tutors are able to assist students in 1000 and 2000-level courses and some upper-level courses as demand necessitates.
+Services are for students enrolled in A-State.

 All tutoring is by appointment only.
 Appointments must be made using the Penji app.
-It is suggested that appointments be made at least 24 hours in advance when possible.
-However, appointments can be made right up until the time of any available appointment.
+Appointments should be made at least 24 hours in advance when possible.

 Visiting Learning Support Services

-Graduate assistant academic success coaches can help you create a study plan for a particular course, assist you with study skills or develop a time management plan that works for you.
-They can also help you identify specific resources in Learning Support Services that can best help you.
+Learning Support Coaches can help you create study plans, assist with study skills, or develop a time management plan that works for you.
+They can also help identify specific resources on campus to best assist you!
+Contact Kyle Walker at 870.972.2089 or kwalker@AState.edu with questions.
 Make an appointment here.

 Study Group Space

-The Learning Commons is located on the 3rd floor of the Library and it is designed for formal and informal study groups and student learning.
-Its location in the library allows students to have immediate access to computer labs, reference material, and library and learning assistance staff.
+The Academic Hub is located on the 3rd floor of the Library and is designed for formal and informal study groups and student learning.
+Its location in the library allows students to have immediate access to reference material, and library and learning assistance staff.
 Much of the furniture is mobile allowing for students to quickly form small groups to study or work on a project together.